How to launch your Application-specific blockchain: A complete guide

 • Incentive parameters

 AppChains are accountable for rewarding the validators in return for the block they verify and produce.
 You can decide a logical incentive rate by taking inspiration from prominent blockchains.
-For example, if we look into the Subnets, it has set a minimum delegation fee of 2% while the reward is proportionate to their stake + delegators’ stake, provided that validators maintain a minimum uptime of at least 80%.
+For example, if we look into the L1s (Formerly known as Subnets), it has set a minimum delegation fee of 2% while the reward is proportionate to their stake + delegators’ stake, provided that validators maintain a minimum uptime of at least 80%.
 Again, you have the freedom to customize these incentive parameters fully.

 1. Infrastructure customization